yupbank/np_decision_tree/README.md

 # What's in

-- Regression Tree with exhaustive search and randomized search
+- Regression Tree with exhaustive search in L1 and L2 loss.
 - Both Train and Inference
 - Pure numpy